remykarem/remykarem.github.io/books-src/system-design-book/src/goals/availability.md

 **CAP theorem definition**

 Any request (read or write) received by a non-failing node in a system must result in a response.

+_Single point of failure_ is directly tied to poor availability.